ionsignal/ionpluginsmc/README.md

 3. The compiled, shaded JAR will be located in `build/libs/`.

-## Roadmap
+## Project Status & Roadmap

 This project is under active development.
-Our roadmap is broken down into several key phases.

-* **Phase 1: Core Framework**
-  * Establish the `Goal -> Task -> Skill` architecture.
-  * Implement a robust `AgentService` for managing NPCs.
-  * Create a foundational set of skills for navigation, mining, and collection.
-  * Build basic commands for spawning and managing agents.

-* **Phase 2: LLM Integration (In Progress)**
+### **Current Status: Engine Complete**

+The core engine is feature-complete and stable.
+Key systems developed include:

+* **Core Engine & Behavior Systems:** Foundational infrastructure (`Persona`, `NerrusManager`), robust NMS integration (`PersonaEntity`), asynchronous navigation, and a queued action/animation controller.
+* **World Presence & Foundational Skills:** World presence through chat and player list management, basic player engagement reactions, and core pathfinding utilities.
+* **Advanced Intelligence & Believability:** Sophisticated skills for pathing dead-end resolution and advanced look/body controllers for smooth, context-aware rotation.
+* **Interactive Inventory Management:** A fully interactive, custom inventory GUI with a robust state-locking mechanism to ensure stability during player interaction.

+### **Next Steps: LLM Planner Integration**

 * Develop the proprietary API endpoint that translates structured requests into optimized LLM prompts.
 * Create the `LLMService` in the plugin to communicate with the API.
-  * Implement the `LLMGeneratedGoal` to execute plans received from the API.
+* Implement an `LLMPlanner` to generate and execute plans received from the API.
 * Add the `/nerrus ask` command for natural language instructions.

-* **Phase 3: Advanced Behaviors & Memory (Spring 2026)**
+### **Future Vision**

-  * Expand the `Skill` library to include combat, farming, building, and crafting.
+* **Advanced Skill Library:** Expand the `Skill` library to include combat, farming, building, and crafting.
-  * Implement a long-term memory system for agents using a persistent database.
+* **Long-Term Memory:** Implement a persistent memory system for agents.
-  * Develop agent-to-agent communication and collaboration.
+* **Agent Collaboration:** Develop agent-to-agent communication and collaborative task execution.
-  * Introduce autonomous agent drives (e.g., self-preservation, resource stockpiling).
+* **Autonomous Drives:** Introduce agent drives (e.g., self-preservation, resource stockpiling) for fully autonomous behavior.

 ## Contributing